dotnet/docs-aspire/docs/whats-new/preview-4.md

 In .NET Aspire preview 4, we've introduced the ability to model external parameters.
 External parameters are used to model values that are not known at build time and can vary by environment.
 These values are prompted for when deploying the application.

-For more information, see [External parameters](../fundamentals/external-parameters.md).
+For more information, see [.NET Aspire fundamentals: External parameters](../fundamentals/external-parameters.md).

 ## New idioms